settwi/MidiToFloppy/README.md

 # MidiToFloppy
 Personal codebase of a project I've been working on for floppy drive music.
-This uses _no premade libraries._
+This uses no premade libraries.

+Woo!